tuansydau/LemonadeStandWebsite/README.md

 - Reduce redundancy in html templates by adding header to base.html and moving the content block in base html to within the header

-- Research how to get input from forms to filter tuples from models
+- Research how to get input from forms to filter tuples from models (for sales report)